Supply Chain Management

 As a result of surveys conducted on human rights and labor, environment, health and safety, fair trade and ethics, quality and safety, business continuity plan (BCP), and information security, suppliers whose efforts are judged to be insufficient are considered high risk.

 For those suppliers that are determined to be high-risk, we provide feedback on the survey results and request them to make improvements by explaining their requirements using our guidelines.
 If we determine that improvements have not progressed, we continue our dialogue by visiting them to discuss countermeasures.
-In FY2023, we visited two companies which were determined to be high-risk.
+In FY2024, we visited five companies which were determined to be high-risk.

 Type of supplier | Total number of suppliers | Number of key suppliers | Number of suppliers classified as high risk | Percentage of total suppliers classified as high-risk |